wcs3/GPS_CLock/README.md

 # GPS_CLock

-A clock that displays time in ISO8601 format.
-Connects to GPS satellites for accurate timekeeping.
+A device that displays time on a 7-segment display in ISO8601 format.

+Features:
+ - Retrieves accurate time from GPS satellites
+ - Displays time in compliance with ISO8601
+ - Powered from a rechargeable battery for portable usage